-They were members of a summer camp, where they stay overnight for a week and partake in different activities.
+They were members of a summer camp, where they stayed overnight for a week and partook in different activities.
 The children were age between 8 – 15 and and around 30 in total.
-The group visiting Richmond Vale for a few hours and organizing several stations for them to engage in whilst they here.
+The group visiting Richmond Vale for a few hours and we organized several stations for them to engage in whilst they were here.

-Once the group arriving, the children were split into 4 groups of around 8 each.
+Once the group arrived, the children were split into 4 groups of around 8 each.
 20/25 minutes to spend at each station.
 Our first station dedicating to colouring in environmental pictures and the first of our activities.
-We want it to vary the actions to keep it interesting for the children, some sporty and some purely for learning.
+We wanted to vary the actions to keep it interesting for the children, some sporty and some purely for learning.

-We took the kids outside to the organic garden where they receive a tour and given more information on the plants and vegetables we are growing here.
-They studying the different types of planting beds at the school and were also shown the chart on our wall which displays the plant families and the principles of permaculture.
+We took the kids outside to the organic garden where they received a tour and given more information on the plants and vegetables we are growing here.
+They studyid the different types of planting beds and were also shown the chart on our wall which displays the plant families and the principles of permaculture.

-To receive the best results from the garden, we utilise plant families, so that all the things we are growing here obtain their required nutrients.
+To receive the best results from the garden, we utilised plant families, so that all the things we are growing obtained their required nutrients.

-However after their tour of the garden, each group taken to a terrace where they could plant moringa seeds into their own unique pot.
-Children talk about the benefits of moringa and hopefully they can pass this knowledge on to their friends and family.
+However after their tour of the garden, each group was taken to a terrace where they could plant moringa seeds into their own unique pot.
+The children talked about the benefits of moringa and hopefully they can pass this knowledge on to their friends and family.

-To finish, we did a game ‘The Food Chain’ which very popular with everyone.
+To finish, we did a game ‘The Food Chain’ which was very popular with everyone.
 The children split into 4 groups sardines, jellyfish, turtles and sharks.
-Each animal was chasing by the creature higher up in the food chain, so sharks only to do the chasing and poor sardines to be chased.
+Each animal was chased by the creature higher up in the food chain, so sharks only had to do the chasing and the poor sardines were chased.

-Each child a piece of material hanging from their pockets so in order to catch prey to pull the material.
+Each child had a piece of material hanging from their pockets so in order to catch prey they pulled the material.